 However, it will be the case that for some pupils this will not be sufficient to address their individual needs.
 For those pupils the school will need to provide reasonable adjustments, interventions or different ways of approaching learning in class that is additional to or different from those provided as part of the school's usual differentiated curriculum; our Principles of Instruction.
-This is where reasonable adjustments are put in place, both in and out of the classroom, to support needs in a more bespoke manner.
+This is where reasonable adjustments and OAP are put in place, both in and out of the classroom, to support needs in a more bespoke manner.

 All children are assessed and monitored regularly in order to understand how they are progressing towards the year group age related statements.
-Reading and spelling ages are also taken each term and the outcomes of these are used to determine children who need further support.
+Any testing takes into account access arrangements so that children can build normal routines for assessment points.
+These access arrangements are indicated in the 'My Story' section of the support plan.
+Assessment for SEND children includes: